-It takes approximately 14 days for newly implanted grafts to become secure after a hair transplant.
+It takes approximately 10-14 days for newly implanted grafts to become secure after a hair transplant.
 This is important to know as it affects your hair transplant aftercare and recovery, your return to work, and your lifestyle.
+You must be extra careful not to hit or damage these newly implanted grafts in the first 10-14 days.

 If you have had an FUE hair transplant, or are interested in undergoing the procedure, you may have wondered how long it will take for the hair grafts to become secure.
 In this blog, we are going to cover everything surrounding that question, and also cover some key information on modern hair transplant techniques.